“Nobody Died At Sandy Hook”

 “It is incredibly weak of snopes.com merely to say that no crisis actor has yet been identified.
 I would expect snopes.com also at least to say that it has picked up the damn phone and obtained denials from all of the crisis actor firms that any of their actors were working in Newtown on the day of the massacre.” pg.
 191

-Seriously, can you believe this guy is (or was) a practicing lawyer?
-So much for the burden of proof.
-“Sure, there’s absolutely zero evidence that these people are crisis actors, and it’s a ludicrous idea, but they definitely are crisis actors, so prove they’re not.”
-Maybe this is why Harwood was disbarred in 2017:
+Seriously—can you believe this guy was a practicing lawyer?
+This is his idea of the burden of proof: “There’s absolutely zero evidence that these people are crisis actors, the idea itself is absurd, but they’re definitely crisis actors, so now prove they aren’t.”

 SAN FRANCISCO, Sept.
 19, 2016 – A San Jose attorney is facing disbarment for harming clients from the local Southeast Asian community who spoke limited English.
 Two of his former clients lost their cases – for wrongful death and slip and fall injury – as a result of the professional misconduct.